ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

     z->ob_digit[i] = carry;
 {% endhighlight c %}

+## Conclusion
 And that's it, the `long_sub` is fairly similar, and you can always (i encourage you to do so) check multiplication and division code.

-We rarely stop to think about basic operations like integer operations, the longobject file show how complicated and optimised long implementation is in python to maximaly optimise any use of it.
+We rarely stop to think about basic operations like integer operations, the longobject file shows use how complex and optimised long/integers implementation is in python.